sebkln/ajaxselectlist/Documentation/Administrator/Upgrade/Index.rst

 #.
 Add *'Click-enlarge (image_zoom)'* permission for your editors
 #.
 If you want to use a lightbox within your option records, you'll have to extend the Ajax call.
 See :ref:`administrator-lightbox`

+Although EXT:ajaxselectlist now supports new media types (such as videos), your already used images are still properly linked in your option records.

 Adapt your templates
 ^^^^^^^^^^^^^^^^^^^^